 Clementine Coffee Roasters | Auburn, CA

 After years of drinking coffee done phenomenally well – in cafes across New Zealand, Australia, Italy, Tokyo, San Francisco, Fargo, Chicago, and Los Angeles – I was tired of returning to my hometown only to find fast-coffee corporations and half-assed excuses for a pour over.
 This needed to change.
 So, in February of 2017, my brother and I dreamt up a specialty coffee experience that has yet to be seen in our lovely foothill town.
 Our company, Clementine Coffee Roasters, focuses on lighter roasts that highlight all the delicious nuances of single-origin coffees from around the globe.
 And, of course, we prepare each coffee with meticulous care and attention.
-Coffee lovers can have bags shipped directly to them from our online store, or find us out at our mobile coffee cart.
+Coffee lovers can have bags shipped directly to them from our online store.

 PHLEARN MAGAZINE | Remote